mowmitaahmed/creative-agency-client/README.md

 [Live Website](https://creative-agency-35c16.firebaseapp.com/) | [Live API Server](https://desolate-oasis-15440.herokuapp.com/)

 ## `Features`
-* Place an order.
-* View own order list.
-* Leave reviews.
-* Admin can view order lists.
+* Admin can change order’s status to notify the clients about the progress.
-* Admin can view order lists ordered by users.
+* Authenticated user can order and check services.
-* Add new services.
+*  Admin can add new services and new admins.

 ## `Front-end Thechnology` :
 * React.js
+* React Router
+* React Hook Form
 * Bootstrap4
 * CSS3